-- A responsible adult agrees to remain with the patient for the next 4 hours, - All of the patient or substitute decision makers questions were answered and a care plan was developed, - The patient or substitute decision maker has been advised to follow up with their primary health care team or provider. - Clear instructions to call 911 were provided should symptoms redevelop, - Patient or substitute decision maker has the ability to access 911 should symptoms redevelop, - □ Patient or substitute decision maker consents to the discharge.

-Patch to BHP for consultation if you are unclear if the patient meets all of the discharge criteria.
+peen met, the patient can be discharged by Paramedics: A responsible adult agrees to remain with the patient for the next 4 hours, All of the patient or substitute decision makers questions were answered and a care plan was developed, The patient or substitute decision maker has been advised to follow up with their primary health care team or provider.
+Clear instructions to call 911 were provided should symptoms redevelop, Patient or substitute decision maker has the ability to access 911 should symptoms redevelop, □ Patient or substitute decision maker consents to the discharge.
+Patch to BHP for consultation if you are unclear if the patient meets all of he discharge criteria.